Pressure Cooker Fresh Corn Chowder made with fresh corn cut from the cob, a corn broth that’s made from the cobs, and loaded with potatoes and bacon.

 - Salt and freshly ground black pepper

 - Shuck the corn.
-Stand each ear up in a bowl and use a knife to cut off the kernels.
+Use a sharp knife to cut off the kernels.

 - Select Sauté and add the butter to the pressure cooker pot.
 When butter is melted, add the onion and cook, stirring occasionally until the onion is tender, about 3 minutes.